larrybotha/everything/software-development/languages/rust/std..sync..mpsc..channel.md

 - a channel is considered closed if either the sender or receiver are dropped
 - `.send` and `.recv` both return `Result` - attempting to send or receive on a closed channel will result in an error
+- `.send` takes ownership of the values of sends - another thread may use the value, so for safety Rust ensures that the thread where the value is sent is not allowed to access the value once it is sent
 - in [Go's documentation on concurrency](https://go.dev/doc/effective_go#concurrency)
   they recommend: